Horsemen of Apocalypse

 The Horsemen of Apocalypse are a team of supervillain characters appearing in American comic books published by Marvel Comics.
+Led by Apocalypse, they are loosely based on the Biblical Four Horsemen of the Apocalypse from the Book of Revelation, though its members vary throughout the canon.

+Members of the Horsemen of Apocalypse appeared in 2016's X-Men: Apocalypse.

 Publication history

 The Horsemen of Apocalypse are first mentioned in X-Factor #10 (Nov.
 1986), and make their full appearance in X-Factor #15 (April 1987) where they were created by writer Louise Simonson and artist Walt Simonson.

 The first comic-book characters of this name were an unrelated team of aliens from the race known as the Axi-Tun that attacked Earth in ancient and modern times.
 They appeared in Giant Size Fantastic Four #3 (Nov.
 1974).

 Fictional biography

 The group consists of four individuals (usually mutants) that have been genetically altered and mentally conditioned to serve the ancient mutant, Apocalypse, either willingly or forcibly.
 They are enhanced or endowed with new abilities, and are always given the same titles based upon the biblical Four Horsemen Death, Famine, Pestilence (replacing the biblical Conquest), and War.
 While Apocalypse has empowered other individuals to do his bidding, the Four Horsemen remain his elite minions, always playing a key role in his plans.

 Before Apocalypse assembled his first modern incarnation (according to date of real world publication) of Horsemen, it was revealed that there were other, lesser known groups of Horsemen.